-UPDATED June 21, 2021: Relief fund grant recipients may apply for a fifteenth grant one month after the date they turned in their fourteenth grant applications.
+UPDATED July 26, 2021: Relief fund grant recipients may apply for a sixteenth grant one month after the date they turned in their fifteenth grant applications.
 If you have continuing need, please resubmit your application.
 However, there is no need to submit documentation of recently lost work, given the paucity of gigs.

-First-time grant applicants, as well as repeat applicants who have received fewer than fourteen grants, will receive priority.
-(You may file for a continuing grants one month after the day you turned in your previous application.)
+First-time grant applicants, as well as repeat applicants who have received fewer than fifteen grants, will receive priority.
+(You may file for a continuing grant one month after the day you turned in your previous application.)